 Princeton Theological Seminary

 Princeton Theological Seminary offers graduate courses in five fields of study: biblical studies; history and ecumenics; theology; religion and society; and practical theology.
 If you are considering a course at the seminary, you must visit the Office of the Registrar to request an inter-institutional course enrollment application.
-The application has two copies and must be signed by your departmental representative and your residential college dean or director of studies.
+The application has two copies and must be signed by your departmental representative and your residential college dean or assistant dean.
 Once you have these signatures, you will need to contact the instructor of the course to arrange for their signature.
 One copy of the signed and completed form is submitted to the Registrar at the Seminary and the other copy is submitted to the Princeton University Office of the Registrar which then enrolls you in the PTS course.
 Courses taken through the seminary will appear on your transcript with a grade; they cannot be used to satisfy distribution requirements.

 Princeton seniors may take courses at Rutgers University on the recommendation of Dean Elizabeth Colagiuri and with approval from Rutgers’ associate dean of academic services.
 The Rutgers campus is approximately 35 minutes from Princeton, and you will be responsible for your own transportation.
 If you are considering a course at Rutgers, you should pay special attention to making sure the timing and logistics will work with your schedule.

 First, consult the institution’s course offerings to confirm that the course is offered in the semester and at a time that fits your schedule.
 Second, obtain the catalog description and any other available information (e.g. syllabus, reading list and work requirements) that may be requested in the approval process.
-Third, discuss your plans with the dean or director of studies in your residential college and, if appropriate, your departmental representative.
+Third, discuss your plans with the dean or assistant dean in your residential college and, if appropriate, your departmental representative.
 Fourth, meet with Dean Colagiuri for review.
 Once approval is obtained, you can contact the dean’s assistant, who will send a request to Rutgers’ associate dean of academic services to have you registered for the course.
 Please note that the request to enroll in a Rutgers course must be obtained one month prior to the first day of Rutgers' classes for that term.
 The course appears on the transcript as "OUT" along with the Rutgers course number.

 Westminster Choir College